-This article explains the fundamental analysis in a practical way.
-After reading you will understand the basics of this powerful financial management tool.
+Fundamental Analysis: this article explains the Fundamental Analysis in a practical way.
+After reading you will understand the basics of this powerful financial management and investment analysis tool.

 - Calculation of the stock valuation of a company and a forecast of the probable price movements;